cmu-sei/iides/examples/example2.md

 - **`Small business`**:
  True
 - **`Industry sector`**:
- Professional Services, Scientific and Technical Services (*54*) - Services provided by trained professionals in specialized fields.
+ Professional Services, Scientific and Technical Services (*54*) &mdash; Services provided by trained professionals in specialized fields.
 - **`Industry subsector`**:
- Professional, Scientific, and Technical Services (*54.1*) - The Professional, Scientific, and Technical Services sector comprises establishments that specialize in performing professional, scientific, and technical activities for others.
+ Professional, Scientific, and Technical Services (*54.1*) &mdash; The Professional, Scientific, and Technical Services sector comprises establishments that specialize in performing professional, scientific, and technical activities for others.
 These activities require a high degree of expertise and training.
 The establishments in this sector specialize according to expertise and provide these services to clients in a variety of industries and, in some cases, to households.
 - **`Business`**:
  Pluribus International Corporation is a defense and intelligence contractor providing analysis, intelligence, and security services to various U.S. government agencies.
 - **`Incident role`**:
- Other (*O*) - Other role not described by this vocabulary.
+ Other (*O*) &mdash; Other role not described by this vocabulary.

 ## Detection